SocraticallyStephanie/Website/content/home/experience.md

   """

 [[experience]]
-  title = "Professor"
-  company = "University X"
-  company_url = ""
+  title = "Fixed Income Strategist Intern" company = "Neuberger Berman" company_url = ""
-  location = "California"
+  location = "New York"
-  date_start = "2016-01-01"
+  date_start = "2016-06-06"
-  date_end = "2016-12-31"
+  date_end = "2016-09-11"
-  description = """Taught electronic engineering and researched semiconductor physics."""
+  description = """
+  Responsibilities include:

+  * Generate investment ideas and work on the development of new products
+  * Assist on processes streamlining and new product development
+  * Analyze sales needs and come up with solutions to improve the desk efficiency and profitability

+  """

 +++